AbGhost-cyber/AbGhost-cyber/README.md

 ![About](https://img.shields.io/badge/About-MycollegeCGPA-grightgreen?labelColor=black)

-Uigitdev is an Android developer and designer community that I launched on January 11, 2019 on Instagram.</br>
+My College CGPA is an Android app I'm currently working on , this app basically helps college students to keep records and properly plan their academics, and designer community that I launched on January 11, 2019 on Instagram.</br>
 I created the page to share my open source projects and my journey with others.

 I create libraries that make my day-to-day work easier.